Let me tell you a story …

 Blind them with humility in your body language and as fast as appropriate – ask the question… “How are you spending your time, these days?” … and listen.
 You’ve set yourself up to get more identifiers to hopefully remember them.

-Now you’ve either jogged your memory or you’ve gotten a list of relative topics to discuss with a new person and life goes on.
+Now you’ve either jogged your memory or you’ve got a list of relative topics to discuss with a new person and life goes on.
 Too Easy.

 Boone’s message is simple: “America has lost faith in what they used to believe were the heroes of Hollywood.
 America has become disgusted with the political climate of today so the only place to turn to and trust for leadership is the Warfighter.”